bjanderson70/sf-cross-cutting-concerns/README.md

 </a>

 ## Apex Docs
-If you download the **CCCDocs** and navigate to _ApexDocumentation_ directory and bring up _index.htm_ in the browser you will get the JavaDoc-like information.
+If you download **CCCDocs** directory and navigate to _ApexDocumentation_ directory and bring up _index.htm_ in the browser you will get the JavaDoc-like information.
+The documentation will also link to the Wiki

 ## Contributing